Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/SECURITY_ISSUE_REPORT.md

 ---
 name: Security Issue Report
 about: Report a security vulnerability in the project
-title: "Security: [Short Description]"
+title: 'Security: [Short Description]'
 labels: security
-assignees: ""
+assignees: ''
 ---

 ## Description